About the Early Church Fathers

 Christianity was started by Jesus Christ 2000 years ago and it has existed for 2000 years.
 It didn’t go away for 1200 years and then come back.
 Indeed, that would have rendered Jesus’ words impotent.
 In Matthew 16:18 as He was establishing His Church, Jesus gave us a guarantee.
 He said: “I will build my Church; and the gates of hell shall not prevail against it.”
 If the Protestant hypothesis is correct, the gates of hell did some serious prevailing.
 And that would make Jesus Christ a liar.
 But of course, such is not the case.

-As we noted above, the writings of the Early Church Fathers are accepted by Catholic and non-Catholic scholars alike.
+As we noted above, the writings of the Early Church Fathers are considered to be authentic by Catholic and non-Catholic scholars alike.
 That is the good news.
 The bad news is that all too many Protestants read the Early Fathers in the same way they read the Bible; selectively.
 They focus on passages that appear to support their arguments while ignoring those that don’t.
 For example, the following passage authored by Athanasius is used to support the claim that he was a proponent of Sola Scriptura (Scripture Alone):

 The Catholic Christians will neither speak nor endure to hear anything in religion that is a stranger to Scripture; it being an evil heart of immodesty to speak those things which are not written (Athanasius, Exhort. ad Monachas).